msg-CareerPaths/csharp-training/chapters/201-adonet.md

 5. [Delete Records using ADO.NET in ASP.NET Core Application](https://www.yogihosting.com/delete-records-ado-net-aspnet-core/)
 6. [SqlBulkCopy class of ADO.NET](https://www.yogihosting.com/sqlbulkcopy-class-of-ado-net/)

+Products App:
-Online Shop: Create an SQL database that mirrors the model from Chapter 1 based upon the example given in the previous tutorials and adapt and test given example to connect, control & manage and perform CRUD operations on the SQL DB.
+Create an SQL database that mirrors the model from Chapter 1 based upon the example given in the previous tutorials and adapt and test given example to connect, control & manage and perform CRUD operations on the SQL DB.

 Further Reading:
 * [Compare and contrast ADO and Entity Framework](https://blog.devart.com/ado-net-vs-entity-framework.html)